tibbe78/techday-2019/demo4/README.md

 ### Secure our sudo password from demo 3 and automate this

 :exclamation: *using the same simple inventory file with two hosts from demo 3*
+:exclamation: *using the same simple playbook from demo 3 as a base*

 #### Create your secure vault-passwords in your home-folder or somewhere safe.
 > This Vault-Password should be secured with a PAM system such as CyberArk